Multiple Myeloma Treatments

 We use bisphosphonates to strengthen bone and slow loss of bone mass.
 These drugs can slow down the progression of myeloma-related bone disease, decrease bone pain, and reduce incidence of fractures.

 Even when we provide the very latest in personalized medicine, you may find that your treatment has unpleasant side effects.
 Most are short-term and can be well managed.
 While side effects vary, the most common are fatigue, nausea, peripheral neuropathy (numbness and tingling from nerve damage, usually in the feet or hands), loss of appetite, low blood counts, fever, and increased risk for infection.

-We do everything we can to help.
 We monitor you closely and provide supportive care treatments to manage and, whenever possible, prevent side effects.

 Our supportive care team includes experts from across Mount Sinai’s clinical care network, including specialists in infectious diseases, nephrology, and other medical specialties as well as dieticians and social workers.
 Our team is here to help you through every phase of diagnosis, treatment, and follow-up care.